 Student Learning Outcome: Means of Assessment: 1.
-Demonstrate, in both written and oral discussion, the ability to consider a diversity of viewpoints on the history of western civilization, construct and defend a thesis, and revise it effectively as new evidence demands.
+Demonstrate, in both written and oral discussion, the ability to consider a diversity of viewpoints on modern Europe, construct and defend a thesis, and revise it effectively as new evidence demands.
 Assignments that include written and oral presentation of ideas including but not limited to: research papers, source analysis essays, essay exams, class presentations, class discussions, discussion forums, and other written or verbal demonstrations of historical thinking skills.
-2. Read and comprehend a variety of primary and secondary sources from the ancient, medieval, and early modern eras, evaluate their perspective and bias, and contextualize them with appropriate detail.
+2. Read and comprehend a variety of primary and secondary sources from Europe since the Revolution, evaluate their perspective and bias, and contextualize them with appropriate detail.
 Reading and demonstrated comprehension through writing or discussion of both primary sources and secondary scholarship 3.
 Develop a methodological practice of identifying, gathering, evaluating, analyzing, synthesizing, interpreting, and citing historical evidence.
 Assignments that include written and oral presentation of ideas including but not limited to: research papers, source analysis essays, essay exams, class presentations, class discussions, discussion forums, and other written or verbal demonstrations of historical thinking skills.
-4. Narrate, in written or oral form, an event from the period of the course in a way that recognizes different perspectives and multiple causation and rejects inevitability.
+4. Narrate, in written or oral form, an event from modern European history in a way that recognizes different perspectives and multiple causation and rejects inevitability.
 Assignments that include written and oral presentation of ideas including but not limited to: research papers, source analysis essays, essay exams, class presentations, class discussions, discussion forums, and other written or verbal demonstrations of historical thinking skills.
-5. Recognize the important political, intellectual, social, and cultural forces that have shaped Western Civilization.
+5. Recognize the important political, intellectual, social, and cultural forces that have shaped modern Europe.
 Assignments that include written and oral presentation of ideas including but not limited to: research papers, source analysis essays, essay exams, class presentations, class discussions, discussion forums, and other written or verbal demonstrations of historical thinking skills.
-6. Identify examples of historical change and continuity over time and evaluate their historical significance on Western Civilization.
+6. Identify examples of historical change and continuity over time and evaluate their historical significance for contemporary Europe.
 Assignments that include written and oral presentation of ideas including but not limited to: research papers, source analysis essays, essay exams, class presentations, class discussions, discussion forums, and other written or verbal demonstrations of historical thinking skills.
-7. Temper moral judgment in historical interpretation with an understanding of historical perspective and the significance of changing cultural context.
+7. Temper moral judgment in historical interpretation with an understanding of historical perspective and the significance of changing cultural context in modern Europe.
 Assignments that include written and oral presentation of ideas including but not limited to: research papers, source analysis essays, essay exams, class presentations, class discussions, discussion forums, and other written or verbal demonstrations of historical thinking skills.